-Hyper-K\"ahler varieties are higher-dimensional analogues of $K3$ surfaces.
+Hyper-Kähler varieties are higher-dimensional analogues of $K3$ surfaces.
 They play a significant role in algebraic geometry since they form one type of building blocks of varieties with vanishing first Chern class, by the Beauville--Bogomolov decomposition theorem (\cite{Bea83, Bogomolov74}).
-We collect in this section some generalities on those varieties.
+In this section, we collect some generalities on these varieties.
 See \cite{Bea83, MR1664696, MR1963559} for basic results and examples over the field of complex numbers.

-Firstly, we fix the definition: a {\it hyper-K\"ahler} (or {\it irreducible symplectic}) variety over a field $k$ of characteristic $0$ is a geometrically connected smooth projective $k$-variety $X$ such that it is geometrically simply connected $\pi_1^{\et}(X_{\bar{k}})=1$, and $\rH^0(X,\Omega^2_X)$ is spanned by a nowhere degenerate algebraic 2-form.
-Note that the 2-form is automatically closed (hence symplectic) by the degeneration of the Hodge-de Rham spectral sequence.
+Firstly, we fix the definition: a {\it hyper-Kähler} (or {\it irreducible symplectic}) variety over a field $k$ of characteristic $0$ is a geometrically connected smooth projective $k$-variety $X$ such that it is geometrically simply connected $\pi_1^{\et}(X_{\bar{k}})=1$, and $\rH^0(X,\Omega^2_{X/k})$ is spanned by a nowhere degenerate algebraic $2$-form.
+Note that the $2$-form is automatically closed (hence symplectic) by the degeneration of the Hodge-de Rham spectral sequence.
 Moreover, $\pi_1^{\et}(X_{\bar{k}})=1$ implies that $\rH^1_{\et}(X_{\bar{k}},\ZZ_{\ell})=0$ by \'etale Hurewicz theorem.
-Using Beauville--Bogomolov decomposition theorem, it is easy to see that $X$ is hyper-K\"ahler if and only if $X\times_k \Spec\CC$ is a complex hyper-K\"ahler manifold in the sense of \cite{Bea83, MR1664696}, for any embedding $k\hookrightarrow \CC$; see \cite[Lemma 3.1.3]{BindtThesis}.
+Using Beauville--Bogomolov decomposition theorem, it is easy to see that $X$ is hyper-Kähler if and only if $X\times_k \Spec\CC$ is a complex hyper-Kähler manifold in the sense of \cite{Bea83, MR1664696}, for any embedding $k\hookrightarrow \CC$; see \cite[Lemma 3.1.3]{BindtThesis}.